 All of the seven songs were written or co-written by Prince, but credit was given to the band members and to various members of The Revolution.

-By August 1983, Prince had recorded several songs for a second album by Vanity 6, including Sex Shooter, 17 Days, Promise To Be True, Vibrator, Wet Dream Cousin G-Spot and 17 Days were also recorded around the time, but it is not certain they were fully considered for a sophomore Vanity 6 album.
+By August 1983, Prince had recorded several songs for a second album by Vanity 6, including Sex Shooter, Promise To Be True, Vibrator and Wet Dream Cousin G-Spot and 17 Days were also recorded around the time, but it is not certain they were fully considered for a sophomore Vanity 6 album.

 A Million Miles (I Love You), Ooo She She Wa Wa, Some Kind Of Lover and In A Spanish Villa were all recorded in February 1984, at Sunset Sound in Hollywood, California.
 Blue Limousine was recorded in April 1984, also recorded at Sunset Sound.
 The last track recorded for the album was Happy Birthday, Mr. Christian, recorded in August 1984, at the Flying Cloud Drive Warehouse, Eden Prairie, MN, USA.